rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever is slow to anger is better than the mighty, and he who rules his spirit than he who takes a city. ^1632

-The lot is cast into the lap, but its every decision is from the Lord. ^1633
+The lot is cast into the lap, but its every decision is from the LORD. ^1633

 Better is a dry morsel with quiet than a house full of feasting with strife. ^1701

 A servant who deals wisely will rule over a son who acts shamefully and will share the inheritance as one of the brothers. ^1702

-The crucible is for silver, and the furnace is for gold, and the Lord tests hearts. ^1703
+The crucible is for silver, and the furnace is for gold, and the LORD tests hearts. ^1703

 An evildoer listens to wicked lips, and a liar gives ear to a mischievous tongue. ^1704